Project 210

 Like the “Thumper” units built for the Southern Region they had the engine mounted behind one driving cab, rather than the more traditional position below the floor.
 The drawback being that the engine took up space for passengers as the engine and electrical components took up over half of the length of the coach.

 The units entered service in 1982 and were popular with passengers on the Thames Valley services from London Paddington.
-Despite the good reception the trains got wherever they went they never went into production.
-Sprinters were also on test at the time and do to their lower cost they got the production order.
+They also spent time in the Midlands on the Cross City Line through Birmingham and services out of Edinburgh.
+Despite the fantastic reception the trains got wherever they went they never went into production.
+Sprinters were also on test at the time and due to their lower cost they got the production order.

 The Driver Trailer Second from 210 001 survived to become part of the Class 457 Networker prototype.
 It is now retired and enjoying life on the Kent & East Sussex Railway.
 Two coaches from 210 002 survive in service on the rail network.
 Trailer Second 60400 is in Class 455 unit 912 after the original was damaged in an accident and Driving Trailer Second 60301 now makes up half of Trailer Motor Second in unit 913 after half of the original coach was crushed when a cement mixer fell from a bridge.

-We are now very close to officially launching this project.
+We have now launched this project.
 If you would like to help you can take advantage of our pre launch membership offer http://www.brcw.co/shop/pre-launch-membership and you will then be able to purchase shares at £10 each or please consider making a donation via the crowdfunding page here